Catalytic Role Of Noise And Necessity Of Inductive Biases In The Emergence Of Compositional Communication: Conclusions

 In this paper, we theoretically show that inductive biases on both the training framework and the data are needed for the compositionality to emerge spontaneously in signaling games.
 We then formulate inductive biases in the loss function and prove that they are sufficient to achieve compositionality when coupled with communication over a noisy channel.
 Consequently, we highlight the catalytic role of noise in the emergence of compositionality.
 We perform a series of experiments in order to understand different aspects of the proposed framework better.
 We empirically validate that, indeed, a certain range of noise levels, dependent on the model and the data, promotes compositionality.
 Our work is foundational research and does not lead to any direct negative applications.

 \begin{ack} The work of Piotr Miłoś was supported by the Polish National Science Center grant UMO-2017/26/E/ST6/00622.
 The work of Tomasz Korbak was supported by the Leverhulme Doctoral Scholarship.
-This research was supported by the PL-Grid Infrastructure.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Centers: ACK Cyfronet AGH, PCSS) for providing computer facilities and support within computational grant no. PLG/2019/012498.
 Our experiments were managed using \url{https://neptune.ai}.
 We would like to thank the Neptune team for providing us access to the team version and technical support. \end{ack}

 \typeout{}